platisd/break-the-coupling-cpp/README.md

 instantiate its dependencies in the integration scope (e.g. a `main()` function) because they require some information that resides within the class that uses them.

-A good exmaple is the *original* `CameraPowerController` constructor:
+A good example is the *original* `CameraPowerController` constructor:

 ```cpp
 CameraPowerController::CameraPowerController(ProductVariant productVariant)